Site icon Outdoor Gearzine

 UltrAspire Zygos 2.5 (currently the successor model 3.0 is on sale)

-This model has been designed to make it easier to follow the movement of the running by using a bungee cord hook-type attachment (chest belt).
-The fabric that makes up the backpack is made of polyester, which is not stretchy.
-Therefore, the overall hold is strong.
-This is where preferences vary.
-The dedicated Ultra Flaksk stores 0.55L in the mesh pockets on the left and right shoulder harness bottoms, but this does not affect your arm swing.
-In addition, pockets can be placed on the left and right to accommodate small items such as headlights and gel.
-The main compartment is divided into two rooms and has a wide opening, making it easy to take out.
-The side pockets have zippers on both sides to open wide.
+This model uses a bungee cord hook-type attachment (chest belt) to allow it to easily follow the movements of your running.
+The fabric that makes up the backpack uses a lot of polyester, which has little stretch, so the overall hold is strong.
+This is an area where personal preference may differ.
+The dedicated 0.55L Ultra Flask can be stored in the mesh pockets at the bottom of the left and right shoulder harnesses, but it does not affect arm swing.
+Other pockets on both sides can hold small items such as a headlamp and gels.
+The main compartment is divided into two compartments and has a wide-opening zipper for easy access.
+The side pockets on both sides also have wide-opening zippers

-What's bothering me is that the chest belt is made of a hard material, so I'm worried about it being rubbed against the skin.
-Additionally, the mesh pocket that holds a dedicated flask has a unique shape, making it not suitable for matching with other companies' products.
+One thing that concerns me is that the chest strap is made of a hard material, which can rub against the skin.
+Also, the mesh pocket for the dedicated flask has a unique shape, which makes it difficult to match with other companies' products

-One drawback is that the fabric around the side pockets makes it difficult to zip with one hand.
-I'd like to wait for improvements in the next version.
+One drawback is that the fabric around the side pockets sags, making it difficult to open and close the zipper with one hand.
+I hope this will be improved in the next version

 summary

-Furthermore, the only models with reflectors were Ultimate Direction and Gregory, but I felt that Japanese trail running is necessary as it often runs on public roads.
-There are small details, but it's useful to have a key ring.
-It was a shame that it didn't come with Raid Light and Ultra Spire.
+Also, the Ultimate Direction and Gregory were the only models with reflectors, but I felt that they were necessary because Japanese trail running often involves riding on public roads.
+It's a small detail, but a key ring would be useful.
+It was a shame that the Raid Lite and Ultra Spire didn't have one

-That's all, but I hope this article will help you with a comfortable trail running life.
+That's all for now.
+I hope this article helps you to have a more comfortable trail running life

-He grew up in Ibaraki Prefecture and worked mainly in swimming during his student days.
+He grew up in Ibaraki Prefecture and focused on swimming during his student days.
 He made his triathlon debut as a working adult.
-In his first year as a member of the company, he completed the first Japan Mountain Endurance Race (= Hasetsune).
-I am fascinated by the sense of accomplishment of mountain sports.
-In his 30s he moved to Saitama Prefecture and became independent.
-Mr. T guided Okumusashi to him and was fascinated by the training run and ultra marathon.
-He is currently active mainly in domestic trail races.
-He completed a series of long races from Shinetsu Five Mountains, Joshu Takeru, and KOUMI100.
-He also works with the NPO Koedo Oedo Trennic World and the NPO Sainokuni Ultra Project (SUP).
-They are also working hard to bring out the performance of the gear and raise awareness of ensuring the safety of trail running.
+In his first year as a working adult, he completed the first Japan Mountain Endurance Race (Hasetsune).
+He became fascinated with the sense of accomplishment that comes with mountain sports.
+In his 30s, he moved to Saitama Prefecture and became independent.
+After being shown around Oku-Musashi by Mr. T, he became fascinated with trail running and ultramarathons.
+He currently focuses on domestic trail races.
+He has completed consecutive long races in the Shinetsu Gogaku, Joshu Hotaka, and KOUMI100.
+He also provides race support for the NPO Koedo Oedo Trenic World and the NPO Sainokuni Ultra Project (SUP).
+He is also dedicated to educating people on how to maximize the performance of their gear and ensure safety in trail running

-We also recommend this article about backpacks and trail running.
+We also recommend this article about backpacking and trail running

 End of mobile version